Water Filtration Series #3: pH and the Effects It Has on Water Treatment

 Found in oxidizing (oxygen-rich) environments

-Found in reducing (oxygen-poor) environments
+Found in reduced oxygen (oxygen-poor) groundwater sources

-More toxic and more difficult to remove
+More toxic and more difficult to remove than As5

-Must be oxidized to As5 before filtration
+Must be oxidized to As5 before adsorption and filtration

-Converting all arsenic in the water to AS V is essential in choosing/sizing the right treatment system.
+Converting all arsenic in the water to AS V is essential in choosing/sizing the right treatment system

 Arsenic 3 must be converted to arsenic 5 before it can be effectively removed.
 This is achieved through: